Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <br />
  <img src="https://imgur.com/ynybIMT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 8b.

-    In the Select Server Roles window, check Active Directory Domain Services.
+In the selecet Server Role window, check Active Directory Domain Services.

-    A pop-up will appear — click Add Features to confirm.
+A pop up will appear, click add features to confirm.

-    Click Next through:

-        The Server Roles summary

-        The Features screen

-        The AD DS Overview
+Click next through the server role summary, features, and overview.
+Finally, click install ADDS.

-    Finally, click Install Active Directory Domain Services (AD DS) The server has the necessary software installed but it is still not a complete DC!
+The server has the necessary software but it's not a DC yet.
 </p>
 <br />
  </p>